linanwx/aosr/README.md

 New means something new and hasn't been reviewed.

-Thinking means something needs to review.
+Review means something needs to review.

 Learn means something you need to remember right now.